 Dr. Husain suggests seeing your board-certified dermatologist before beginning any journey with retinoids or retinol, which are known for their powerful anti-aging and anti-blemish abilities.
 These words are often interchangeable in our vocabulary, but they do represent different things.
 In skincare products, you can get retinol over the counter, but prescription retinoids often target more aggressive goals.
 "Those newer to retinoids may want to start with over-the-counter retinol, which are more gentle and work more gradually than prescription retinoids," he says.
 However, if and when you do begin, he suggests SkinCeuticals' retinol cream for first-time retinol users (which has variants of 0.3, 0.5, and 1.0 percent pure retinol).
 "To avoid irritation, I would recommend starting with a lower percentage of retinol and gradually increase to higher percentages according to your skin's tolerance," he says.
 You can apply it underneath your night cream before bed to maximize its benefits as your body goes into rejuvenation mode overnight.

-What to look for in a good skincare product for men:
+What to Look for in Skincare Products for Men

 It bears repeating: There are some ingredients that all men should prioritize.
-Chief among them are SPF, ceramides, peptides, Vitamin C, and hyaluronic acid.
-Make sure these things appear in your regimen at some point, and often (in most cases, they should appear daily, too).
+Chief among them are SPF, ceramides, peptides, vitamin C, and hyaluronic acid.
+Make sure these actives appear in your regimen, and often (in most cases, they should appear daily, too).
+The CeraVe Hydrating Facial Cleanser is one pick that contains ceramides and hyaluronic acid.

 Sensitive on Skin

-incare products for men are in addressing frequent shaves and that their skin may be more susceptible to irritation as a result.
-In general, though, it’s good to shop for sensitive-skin products all the time—avoiding added fragrance, in particular.
+If your skin is on the sensitive side or you shave frequently, it's a good idea to look for moisturizing products designed for sensitive skin.
+Avoiding added fragrance is key to prevent irritation.
 Exceptions can be made if you’re looking for treatment-style ingredients, like AHAs/BHAs for exfoliation and blemish clearing or retinol for miracle anti-aging powers.
-Always talk with your dermatologist before proceeding with these harsher ingredients.
+Always talk with your dermatologist before proceeding with harsher ingredients.

 What do men need for a skincare routine?